Publication

 She was 52, healthy, and she brought a three-ring binder.
 Tabbed sections.
 Color-coded.
 The first tab was labeled "mTOR Inhibition" and contained six PubMed abstracts, two podcast transcripts, and a handwritten comparison of rapamycin dosing protocols from a longevity forum.
 She wanted to know if I would prescribe rapamycin for anti-aging.

 For years, rapamycin was the longevity community's most-discussed drug based almost entirely on animal data.
+Harrison et al. demonstrated a 9-14% lifespan extension in mice in their landmark 2009 Nature paper, and the community extrapolated aggressively from there.
 Conferences built entire sessions around it.
 Forums debated dosing protocols with the intensity of religious doctrine.
 And physicians like me would say some version of "interesting, but we only have mouse data" and move on.

-That changed in April 2025, when the PEARL trial results published in Aging delivered the first large randomized controlled trial of rapamycin in healthy humans -- 48 weeks, double-blind, placebo-controlled.
-Finally, actual data.
+That changed in April 2025.
+The PEARL trial, published in Aging, delivered the first large randomized controlled trial of rapamycin in healthy humans: 110 participants, 48 weeks, double-blind, placebo-controlled.
+The result was more interesting than either camp expected.

-The headline: no significant safety differences versus placebo.
+No significant safety differences versus placebo.
 Reassuring.
-But the anti-aging signal the community had been expecting?
+But the broad anti-aging signal the community had been banking on?
 Not there.
-Not in any clear, generalizable way.
-Women on the 10mg dose showed increased lean mass and reduced pain -- an interesting sex-specific wrinkle.
-But as a broad anti-aging intervention?
-The data does not support it.
+Women on the 10mg weekly dose showed increased lean mass (+0.8 kg, P=0.03) and reduced pain scores, but men showed nothing meaningful, and no biomarker of aging shifted consistently across the cohort.

-I now tell patients about PEARL directly.
-It is a better conversation than the one I used to have.
+I tell patients about PEARL directly now.
+It replaced the conversation I used to have.
 Instead of "we only have mouse data," I can say: we ran the human trial, and the answer was more complicated than the podcasts predicted.
-That is how science works.
-The honest version is more useful than the dismissive one.
+The study was well-designed.
+The signal was not there for most people.
+That is not failure.
+That is how science works when you actually run it in humans instead of extrapolating from C57BL/6 mice.

 I used to dismiss longevity medicine more categorically than I do now.
 I had a comfortable position: the evidence is not there, the supplements are unregulated, the clinics are selling hope.
 Clean.
 Simple.
 And partly wrong.

-But here is why this data matters structurally, and why it genuinely shifted my thinking: semaglutide already has safety data, prescribing infrastructure, and insurance coverage.
-If the epigenetic findings hold up, the path to clinical use is years, not decades.
-Compare that to the TAME trial for metformin, which spent over ten years trying to get off the ground before being effectively absorbed into ARPA-H's FAST initiative.
-As Nir Barzilai himself has noted, Eli Lilly may beat TAME to a longevity answer with a GLP-1 trial.
-The molecules with regulatory and commercial backing move faster than the ones relying on academic grant cycles.
+But here is why this result genuinely shifted my thinking, and why I am writing about it rather than waiting: semaglutide already has a decade of safety data, existing prescribing infrastructure, and insurance coverage for approved indications.
+If the epigenetic findings hold, the path to clinical validation is years, not decades.
+Compare that to the TAME trial (Targeting Aging with Metformin), which Nir Barzilai spent over ten years trying to launch before it was effectively absorbed into ARPA-H's FAST initiative.
+As Barzilai himself noted in a 2024 Nature Medicine interview, Eli Lilly may beat academic longevity research to a clinically meaningful answer simply because commercial molecules move through regulatory pipelines faster than NIH-funded geroscience.

 The five-drug stack and the missed colonoscopy

-Last fall, a 58-year-old patient came in taking metformin (off-label, no diabetes), low-dose rapamycin (sourced from an online clinic), NMN, resveratrol, and BPC-157.
+Last fall, a 58-year-old patient came in taking metformin (off-label, no diabetes), low-dose rapamycin (sourced from an online clinic I later identified as AgelessRx), NMN at 500mg daily, resveratrol, and BPC-157.
 Five compounds.
 Monthly cost: roughly $900.
-He could recite the mechanism of action for each one.
+He could recite the mechanism of action for each one with more fluency than most medical students.

 This is the pattern that concerns me most.
-The psychological appeal of longevity medicine -- the sense of proactive control, the feeling of optimizing -- can paradoxically distract from the preventive care that actually saves lives at a population level.
-I have had patients skip cardiovascular risk assessments because they were "optimizing NAD+" with a supplement stack.
-One patient brought in handwritten notes from a podcast episode -- more detailed than any medication history I have ever received from a referring physician -- and had not seen his primary care doctor in three years.
+The psychological appeal of optimization, the sense of proactive control, can paradoxically distract from the preventive care that actually has mortality data behind it.
+I have seen this three times in the past year alone: patients who can explain rapamycin's effect on mTORC1 versus mTORC2, who have never had a cardiac calcium score.
+One patient brought handwritten notes from a Peter Attia podcast episode that were more detailed than any medication history I have ever received from a referring physician, and had not seen his primary care doctor in three years.

-But I have also started wondering whether the dismissive response -- "just get your colonoscopy and stop wasting money on supplements" -- is part of the problem.
-That patient came to me because his primary care doctor had rolled her eyes at his binder.
+But I have also started wondering whether the dismissive response, "just get your colonoscopy and stop wasting money on supplements," is part of the problem.
+That 58-year-old came to me because his primary care doctor had rolled her eyes at his binder.
 He did not stop taking the supplements.
 He stopped seeing the doctor.
 The eye-roll did not protect him.
-It just removed him from medical oversight entirely.
+It removed him from medical oversight entirely.

 What a patient taught me about NAD+

-I will admit something.
+I will admit something uncomfortable.
 Last year, a patient brought in a paper I had not read.
-A 2024 RCT published in GeroScience by Igarashi and colleagues that tested NMN in 60 older adults over 12 weeks.
-The NMN group maintained walking speed, showed improved grip strength, and reported better sleep quality compared to placebo.
+Igarashi et al., a 2024 RCT published in GeroScience, tested NMN (250mg/day) in 60 older adults over 12 weeks.
+The NMN group maintained walking speed (6-minute walk test, P=0.04), showed improved grip strength, and reported better sleep quality on the Pittsburgh Sleep Quality Index versus placebo.

 I had been telling patients that NAD+ precursor data was "mostly animal studies."
 That was no longer fully accurate, and I had not updated my position.
 The patient had.
 She was polite about it, but the correction was clear.

-A 2025 head-to-head comparison in Nature Metabolism further confirmed that NMN and NR both raise blood NAD+ levels after 14 days, while plain nicotinamide does not.
+A 2025 head-to-head comparison in Nature Metabolism (Dellinger et al.) confirmed that both NMN and NR raise blood NAD+ levels after 14 days of supplementation, while plain nicotinamide does not.
 These are real findings.
 Small trials, short durations, preliminary.
 But real.
 Dismissing them as "just supplements" is intellectually lazy.
 I was being intellectually lazy.

-That said -- and I told this patient directly -- small positive trials for NAD+ precursors do not justify a $300-per-month supplement habit as a substitute for a colonoscopy.
-Both things can be true.
+That said, and I told this patient directly: small positive trials for NAD+ precursors do not justify a $300-per-month supplement protocol as a substitute for a colonoscopy.
 The supplements might have modest benefits.
 The colonoscopy might save your life.
-One of these is more urgent than the other.
+Those are not equivalent claims and I refuse to pretend they are.

 Where I draw hard lines

-I will not prescribe peptides like BPC-157 for longevity.
-The regulatory history alone should give patients pause.
-In September 2023, the FDA placed BPC-157 on its Category 2 list, banning it from compounding pharmacies.
-In February 2026, RFK Jr.'s FDA partially reversed that decision.
-Banned, then unbanned, within 28 months.
-Whatever your politics, that kind of regulatory whiplash is not the foundation for a therapeutic decision.
-The human safety data for BPC-157 remains essentially nonexistent -- most cited studies are rodent models or in vitro work.
+I will not prescribe BPC-157.
+In September 2023, the FDA placed it on its Category 2 bulk drug substances list, effectively banning it from 503A and 503B compounding pharmacies.
+In February 2026, under the new FDA leadership, that decision was partially reversed.
+Banned, then partially unbanned, within 28 months.
+Whatever your politics, that regulatory trajectory is not the foundation for a therapeutic decision.
+The human safety data remains essentially nonexistent: most cited studies are rodent models or in vitro work by a single research group (Sikiric et al., University of Zagreb), and no Phase I human trial has been published.

 I will not prescribe off-label rapamycin for general anti-aging after PEARL.
-The trial was well-designed and the signal was not there for most patients.
-I will revisit this if future data changes the picture.
+The trial was well-designed and the broad signal was not there.
+I tell patients this directly: "If someone is prescribing this to you without discussing PEARL, ask them why."
+I will revisit this if future sex-stratified studies or different dosing protocols change the picture.
 That is not stubbornness.
 That is how evidence-based medicine is supposed to work.

-A 2025 Swiss framework published in Aging and Health Research attempted to define standards for responsible longevity medicine clinics.
+A 2025 Swiss framework published in Aging and Health Research (Bischof et al.) attempted to define clinical standards for responsible longevity medicine practice.
 The fact that such a framework was needed tells you where the field is: growing faster than its evidence base, with enough legitimate science to be taken seriously and enough unregulated commerce to be dangerous.

-But I think it is the only honest position available.
-The interventions with the strongest human evidence for longevity remain stubbornly unsexy: 150 to 300 minutes per week of moderate aerobic activity, resistance training, adequate sleep, a Mediterranean-pattern diet, social connections, not smoking.
+The interventions with the strongest human evidence for longevity remain stubbornly unsexy: 150 to 300 minutes per week of moderate aerobic activity (Ekelund et al., BMJ 2019, n=44,370, showing a dose-response mortality reduction), resistance training, adequate sleep, a Mediterranean-pattern diet, social connection, and not smoking.
 Decades of data.
 Nearly free.
 Routinely ignored by patients who would rather optimize a supplement stack.
 Those basics come first.
 Always.
+I will not discuss rapamycin dosing with someone who does not exercise.

 After the basics?
 Stay curious.
-Read the trials -- the actual trials, not the podcast summaries.
-For patients interested in the intersection of artificial intelligence and healthcare, computational tools are accelerating how we identify aging biomarkers and drug targets.
-But the clinical validation pipeline remains slow by design.
+Read the trials, the actual trials, not the podcast summaries.
+The computational tools accelerating aging biomarker discovery are real, but the clinical validation pipeline remains slow by design.
 That slowness is a feature, not a bug.

 Frequently Asked Questions